How do I change my station name?

 Station pressure or atmospheric pressure is measured directly by the sensor.
 This pressure value is not of much use to people, unless for some reason you want to know what the actual pressure is at your house (maybe for brewing beer, baking bread or engine tuning?).
 Station pressure is displayed in the list view in the app.

-Pressure trends: A trend is determined from changes over 3 hour intervals.
+Pressure trends: The following trends are determined from changes over 3 hour intervals...

 How do you decide rain intensity values?